-While the Taurid meteor shower doesn't have a lot of shooting stars to offer, the few that will streak across the sky in the coming days will be bright, spectacular fireballs.
+While the Taurid meteor shower (opens in new tab) doesn't have a lot of shooting stars to offer, the few that will streak across the sky may be bright, spectacular fireballs.

-The Taurids are associated with Comet Encke.
-As this object orbits the sun, it leaves a trail of comet crumbs in its wake.
-In some years, when Jupiter's orbit brings it close to the comet's trail, the gas giant's gravity nudges the comet particle stream toward Earth, so more meteors are visible to observers here.
+As Comet Encke orbits the sun, it leaves a trail of comet crumbs in its wake.
+In some years, when Jupiter's orbit brings the planet close to the comet's trail, the gas giant's gravity nudges the comet particle stream toward Earth, so more meteors are visible to observers here.
 Astronomers call this an "outburst."
-That isn't expected to happen this year, but the latest predictions suggest that an outburst will happen in 2019, NASA meteor expert Bill Cooke told Space.com.
+That isn't expected to happen again until 2022, according to the American Meteor Society (opens in new tab).

 When to see them